mpagels/react-and-morty/README.md

 These issues, solved from 1 to 7, will help you to focus on one problem at a time.
 After solving everyone of them the app should be „production“ ready and running.

-Please read the issues carefully and if you have any questions, pls asks the coaches.
+Please read the issues carefully and if you have any questions, pls ask the coaches.

 If you working on an issue, pls move the issue from the todo tab in the project board to the working on tab.